Online SoTL Scholars Course

 - Spring 2020: Data Analysis and Writing

 SoTL Scholars is an asynchronous, online course designed to encourage structured engagement and accountability among all participants.
 It will utilize monthly readings, videos, expert consultation, and peer review of assignments to provide scaffolding for every stage of the SoTL process, from formation of the research question to dissemination through presentations and publications.
 Each module of the course builds on previous modules, mirroring the steps in the SoTL process.
-Participants who complete all modules are eligible to attend the SoTL Scholars Writing Retreat.
+Participants who complete all modules are eligible to attend the SoTL Scholars Writing Academy.

 The course is appropriate for those faculty who are brand new to SoTL or those with SoTL experience who seek a supportive community that will provide accountability for project progress and completion.
 Monthly check-ins will ensure that all participants remain on track to finish their projects over the course of the year.